TosbackCgusBridge-Bot/CGUs-versions/Tagged/Privacy Policy.md

 11 Tagged uses certain of your personal information to enable you to interact, or to enhance your experience, with the Site and its features.
 Tagged allows Members to provide information to a personal profile that is accessible to other Members.
 12 We publicly display some of your personal information, such as your picture and name, in your Member profile.
 To make searching and finding friends and acquaintances on the Site easier we allow Members to search for other Members using a first and last name, an email address, a location or schools that the Member may have attended.
 Members may choose to arrange their settings so that their profiles, photos, contact information and ability to be located in searches cannot be seen by anyone other than accepted friends.
 13 Members also can pre-approve comments before they appear on their profiles and block other Members from accessing profile information.
 These privacy procedures enable individual Members to determine how much information to share with potential friends and unknown users and Members.

 14 Unless you configure your account settings to remain private, all registered Members will be able to view any personal information that you disclose in your public profile, including without limitation your photos, videos, and friend list pages, which may include personal information (including responses to survey questions).
-For your privacy and safety, please do not post direct contact information in your profile, such as your email address, URL, instant messenger ID, phone number, full name, or mailing address.
-15 We also caution you not to share sensitive information (such as social security numbers, credit card numbers, and driver's license numbers) with other Members whom you do not know well, or place such information in your profile.
+For your privacy and safety, please do not post direct contact information in your profile, such as your email addresses, URLs, instant messenger IDs, phone numbers, full names, or mailing addresses.
+15 Posting of such information to Profile pages, Groups or Newsfeed shall be considered a violation of our Terms of Service.
+We also caution you not to share sensitive information (such as full names, social security numbers, credit card numbers, and driver's license numbers) with other Members whom you do not know well, or place such information in your profile.
 Be aware that when you publish content or information on the Site using the "everyone" setting, you are allowing everyone, including non-Members and people off Tagged, to access that information and to associate it with you.

 Our Browse feature allows you to search for members based on the criteria that you select.
 When you search for members using our Browse feature, members may be able to see that you are using the Browse feature or searching for people like them and may receive notifications of your search.